Legal Framework

 Exempt under Section 58

-But our legal analysis has found serious cracks in this shield.
+But there are serious cracks in this shield.
 Breeding is not a scientific procedure.
-The exemption is conditional on lawful compliance.
-And two juries have already sided with the rescuers.
+The exemption is conditional.
+And two juries already sided with the rescuers.

 Read the Full Section 58 Challenge